Where Formation Begins

 • Theological College, the university seminary at The Catholic University in Washington, D.C.

 Did You Know?

-Father Michael McGivney, founder of the Knight of Columbus., is an alumnus of St. Mary’s Seminary, Paca Street.
-A diocesan priest of Hartford, he was ordained to the priesthood December 22, 1877 at the Cathedral of the Assumption, Baltimore, MD.
+Fr.
+Michael McGivney, founder of the Knight of Columbus, is an alumnus of St. Mary’s Seminary, then on Paca Street in Baltimore.
+A diocesan priest of Hartford, Connecticut, he was ordained to the priesthood December 22, 1877, at the Cathedral of the Assumption, Baltimore, Maryland.